vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 271

-should perform jāgara (keeping awake ) in Visṇu worship under Amardaki tree; story of birth of Amardaka tree; HV
+should perform jāgara (keeping awake ) in Viṣṇu worship under Amardaki tree; story of birth of Amardaka tree; HV

 I. 1214-1222.
 AmalakyekādaśīOn Phā, śu.
 11; worship of Hari at the root of